Snap peas are sweet and tender. Sugar snaps are most flavorful cooked briefly, but they also can be eaten raw. Snap peas are also called sugar peas.

 - Toss snap peas with shrimp, rice, and vinaigrette and serve chilled.

 - Add snap peas to stews just before serving.

 - Batter-fry snap peas as tempura.

-Nutrition.
-Peas are a good source of folic acid, potassium, thiamine, and magnesium and contain vitamin C and B.
+- Peas are a good source of folic acid, potassium, thiamine, and magnesium and contain vitamins C and B.